Alternative · Universal AI employee (enterprise)

 What Ema does well

-- Strong enterprise positioning — Trust Layer, Generative Workflow Engine, configurable personas — in a category where most competitors lead with theatrics.
+- Strong enterprise positioning — Trust Layer, Generative Workflow Engine, adjustable personas — in a category where most competitors lead with theatrics.

 - Real customer logos at the high end of the market (TrustedHealth, Envoy Global, Roper Technologies among publicly cited deployments).